 You can submit proposals in response to themes that explore refugee/asylum status and the issues surrounding mass global migration.
-Please join us on the Friday 21st June to meet with us, our international partners, and to find out more information about this opportunity.
-Click here for more information on the information event.

 Through this project, we endeavor to give a voice to those silenced by their displaced status.
 We encourage you to submit work produced during participatory projects, and projects that have engaged with members of the refugee and asylum communities.

 Joint proposals and collaborative projects are welcome and multimedia work is encouraged.
 Successful artists will be required to deliver a demonstration and artist talk to celebrate the launch of their exhibition